solaranamnesis/Karl-Wilhelm-von-Gumbel/Iowa-Steinmeteoriten/full-text-english.md

 The stone is comprised of

 Meteoritic iron 12.32
 Troilite 5.25
-the portion decomposable in hydrochloric acid 48.11 the portion indecomposable in hydrochloric acid 34.32
+the portion decomposable in hydrochloric acid 48.11
+the portion undecomposable in hydrochloric acid 34.32

 Excluding traces of copper and sulphur, the latter presumably stemming from bits adhering to the troilite, the nickel iron is comprised of

 Iron 83.38
-Nickel (containing a little cobalt with sulphur and phosphorus) 16.62 hence, likely Fe<sub>5</sub>Ni
+Nickel (containing a little cobalt with sulphur and phosphorus) 16.62
+hence, likely Fe<sub>5</sub>Ni

 ...